Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Introduction

-Finally, we extend our analysis to $\ell_{2}$-distance-based learning, where the estimation error is measured by the Euclidean norm of the difference between the true parameter and the estimator, and is required to be bounded by an additive error $\epsilon$ with high probability at least $1-\delta$.
-For this criterion, we derive upper and lower bounds on the sample complexity that are analogous in structure to those obtained under $\ell_{\infty}$ setting.
-We then apply the bound to the Pauli expectation value estimation of using entangled state as a quantum probe.
+Finally, we extend our analysis to $\ell_{2}$-distance-based $(\epsilon,\delta)$-criterion, where the estimation error is measured by the Euclidean norm of the difference between the true parameter and the estimator, and is required to be bounded by an additive error $\epsilon$ with high probability at least $1-\delta$.
+For this criterion, we derive upper and lower bounds on the sample complexity, which are also characterized by the inverse Fisher information matrix.
+We then apply our bounds to the task of learning the Pauli eigenvalues of a given Pauli channel using a maximally entangled state as a quantum probe.
+We show that, when the probe state and the Pauli channel are each used only once, the required sample complexity grows exponentially, in contrast to the $\ell_{\infty}$ case.

 We emphasize that our results answer the two fundamental questions posed above.
-First, we resolve the important open problem of characterizing the task-independent sample complexity of quantum learning tasks under the sole assumption of maximum-likelihood estimation.
-This yields a general framework that provides new analytical tools for assessing quantum learning protocols and enables a systematic characterization of their fundamental limits.
-Second, we establish a quantitative connection between quantum metrology and quantum learning: in the small-error regime, both metrological precision and learning sample complexity are determined by the inverse Fisher information matrix.
+First, we resolve the important open problem of characterizing the task-independent sample complexity of quantum learning tasks under the assumption of maximum-likelihood estimation.
+This yields a general framework that provides new analytical tools for systematically characterizing the sample complexity of general learning protocols.
+Second, we establish a quantitative connection between quantum metrology and quantum learning: both metrological precision and learning sample complexity are determined by the inverse Fisher information matrix.

 This paper is organized as follows.
-In Sec.~\ref{sec:preliminaries}, we review the necessary background on quantum metrology focusing on Fisher information matrix and quantum learning theory.
-In Sec.~\ref{sec:main1}, we establish general upper and lower bounds on the sample complexity required to satisfy the $\ell_{\infty}$-distance–based $(\epsilon,\delta)$-criteria, and apply these bounds to Pauli channel learning and Pauli expectation value estimation.
-In Sec.~\ref{sec:main2}, we derive corresponding upper and lower bounds for the sample complexity under the $\ell_{2}$-distance–based $(\epsilon,\delta)$-criteria in a general learning setting, and apply the bounds to Pauli channel learning.
+In Sec.~\ref{sec:preliminaries}, we review the necessary background on quantum metrology, with a focus on the Fisher information matrix, and on quantum learning theory, including the definition of sample complexity.
+In Sec.~\ref{sec:main1}, we establish general upper and lower bounds on the sample complexity required to satisfy the $\ell_{\infty}$-distance--based $(\epsilon,\delta)$-criterion, and apply these bounds to Pauli channel learning and Pauli expectation value learning.
+In Sec.~\ref{sec:main2}, we derive corresponding upper and lower bounds for the sample complexity under the $\ell_{2}$-distance--based $(\epsilon,\delta)$-criterion, and apply the bounds to Pauli channel learning.